RohitP123/Fake-News-KO/dataset/README.md

 - **`date_scraper_from_url.py`:** Follows news article URLs to obtain dates for articles from FakeNewsNet.
 - **`ISOT_FakeNews_preprocessing.py`:** Filters data and removes unecessary columns from the ISOT dataset.
 - **`combine_csvs.py`:** Helper file to combine csv's with the Label, Title, Date format to create our overall dataset.

+Update:
+Note, for initial experimentation, we used `FakeNewsNet_combined.csv`.
+This is because the labeling for the ISOT dataset is done by identifying reliable vs unreliable sources which makes the dataset flawed.
+We think this because we got a high accurracy (94%) with the combined dataset, and we believe that was the reason why.
+We switched to `FakeNewsNet_combined.csv` and obtained 84 percent accuracy which you can see from the model_training folder.

 ## Dataset Structure